Kelvingenao/An-lisis-de-Ventas/Insight/Insight.md

 ---

-## 🧠 Conclusiones y Sugerencias
+## 🧠 Conclusions and Suggestions

-- Optimizar campañas para clientes Guest y New.
+- Optimize campaigns targeting Guest and New customers.
-- Fortalecer experiencia móvil.
+- Strengthen mobile experience.
-- Aprovechar insights de género para diseñar campañas segmentadas.
+- Leverage gender-based insights for targeted campaigns.
-- Incentivar métodos de pago alternativos.
+- Promote alternative payment methods.
-- Revisar UX móvil como prioridad.
+- Prioritize reviewing and improving the mobile UX.

-> 📌 Esta estrategia debe ser revisada junto al equipo de marketing para adaptarse a los objetivos, canales de comunicación y presupuesto actual.
+> 📌 This strategy should be reviewed with the marketing team to align with current goals, communication channels, and available budget.